tedlex/powerCharts/README.md

 ## Download App

-Download the app from [App Store](https://apps.apple.com/app/powercharts/id6670771667).
+You can download the app from App Store.
+Try the [Lite version](https://apps.apple.com/app/powercharts-lite/id6698893806) for free or purchase the [complete version](https://apps.apple.com/app/powercharts/id6670771667).

 ## Install Crontab Task